Who am I?

 My work in gardening started with a garden maintenance round and ‘planning and planting’ service, tackling small scale planting plans.
 I started working for Which?
 Gardening magazine in 2005, at their trial garden on rented land in the grounds of Capel Manor College.
 At first I was a gardener and I kept records on the trials, but later became a Principal researcher, writer and manager of the trial garden.
 I took part in the monthly members phone-in for about ten years and regular photo shoots.

-I have also worked with the RHS on some of their trials at Wisley, first as chair of the Penstemon forum (2013-2016) and more recently on the fruit forum and persicaria forum.
+I have worked with the RHS on some of their AGM trials at Wisley, first as chair of the Penstemon forum (2013-2016) and more recently as a member of the fruit forum and persicaria forum.
 I’ve judged rose trials; the Glasgow International Rose Trials in Tollcross Park, Glasgow, and Rose of the Year and Gold Standard Rose trials, when those were held at The Gardens of the Rose in St Albans.
 In 2018 I was one of the judges on the Fleuroselect Marigold trial, grown at the Cotswold Wildlife Park and Gardens and this year am helping to assess the new Rochfords Rose trials.

 What am I doing here?

 While working for Which?
 Gardening magazine I wrote a monthly article on new plant introductions for many years.
 I got to know a lot of very experienced and knowledgeable people in the horticulture trade who are involved in introducing new varieties of plants; breeders, breeders agents, wholesale plant suppliers, online retailers, nurseries and garden centres.

 Plant breeders respond to trends but also set them, shaping the gardens of the future.
 Its a fascinating world and I want to carry on looking at, growing and writing about new introductions on this website.